Bot Runtime Simplification Roadmap

 ResponseAttemptRunner now owns visible response attempts.

-It sends thinking placeholders, registers stop tracking, runs the cancellable response task, logs cancellation provenance, and clears stop tracking.
+It registers stop tracking, runs the cancellable response task, logs cancellation provenance, and clears stop tracking.

 ResponseRunner keeps the existing attempt entry point, but delegates attempt mechanics through this deeper module.